narenranjit/the-over-engineered-resume/public/resume.md

 ### Roasted Reads

-A playful tool that critiques your reading profile through LLMs.
+An app that critiques your reading history through LLMs.
 An experiment in blending reader analytics with AI-generated snark.

 Link: https://roastedreads.com